OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/sql-database/sql-database-xevent-code-event-file.md

 #-------------- 7 ------------------------

-'Display the values that YOU must edit into the Transact-SQL script next!:
+'Display hello values that YOU must edit into hello Transact-SQL script next!:
 '

 "storageAccountName: $storageAccountName"